-Wave 1: These students have a low level of need and are supported by differentiated provision within their mainstream class.
+Wave 1: These students have a low level of need and are supported by differentiated provision within their mainstream lessons

 Wave 2: Students at this level receive direct help from the school.
-Typically this might involve working in a support group once or twice a week.
+Typically this might involve working in a small group once or twice a week

-Wave 3: Students at this level receive highly personalised interventions/adaptations, may have an EHCP and, in addition to school based support, receive regular help from an outside agency.
+Wave 3: Students at this level receive highly personalised interventions/adaptations, may have an EHCP and, in addition to school based support, receive regular help from an outside agency

-Should you feel that your child may require additional support please contact the SENCo/Head of Inclusion, Julia Chapman, to discuss their needs.
+Should you feel that your child may require additional support please contact the SENDCo, Julia Chapman, to discuss their needs.
 We aim to ensure that our support will enable your child to be successful and happy at Cotham.